rust-tic-tac-toe/tic-tac-toe/README.md

   Organization](https://doc.rust-lang.org/book/second-edition/ch11-03-test-organization.html)
-  chapter of [The Rust Programming Language](https://doc.rust-lang.org/book/second-edition/); unit tests are included in the source file they are testing, and integration tests are separate, in the tests folder.
+  chapter of [The Rust Programming Language](https://doc.rust-lang.org/book/second-edition/); unit tests are included in the source file they are testing and integration tests are separate in the tests folder.
 There are no unit tests for `app_runner.rs` as this code is tested by the integration tests.
 The functions called are tested in their relative source files.